-We asked the receptionist how patients were able to access care in an emergency or outside of normal opening hours.
+We asked staff how patients were able to access care in an emergency or outside of normal opening hours.
 They told us an answer phone message detailed how to access out of hours emergency treatment.
-We saw the website also included this information.
 Each day the practice was open, emergency treatment slots were made available for people with urgent dental needs.
-Staff told us patients requiring emergency care during practice opening hours were always seen the same day.
+Staff told us patients requiring emergency care during practice opening hours were seen the same day.
+This was reflected in patients' feedback we reviewed.